Petar Mamić: Croatia under-21

 Mamić participated in three day trials for the Croatia national under-21 football team in Sveti Martin na Muri and debuted for the team on 23 March 2017, playing the last half hour, in a friendly 3–0 win over Slovenia.
 He joined the team for the autumn 2017 part of the 2019 UEFA European Under-21 Championship qualification and debuted in the competition as a last-minute substitute in a 5–1 victory over the Czech Republic on 9 October 2017.
 He accompanied the team for the entire qualifying tournament and played full-time in the last game against San Marino on 15 October 2018.
 He played the team's following match, a friendly against France on 15 November 2018, and another against Italy on 25 March 2019.
 He was named in the preliminary squad for the Euro but eventually missed the cut due to osteomyelitis and so didn't accompany the team for two friendlies as well as the entire tournament.

 Player profile

-A player of great motor functions and speed, Mamić has been described as the best left-back of his generation in the GNK Dinamo Zagreb Academy.
-Exclusively a left field player, his natural role is a defensive back with occasional bursts along the line towards the opposing goal in which he can center or even shoot.
+Mamić is a player with strong physical attributes and pace.
+He has been described as the best left-back of his generation in the GNK Dinamo Zagreb Academy.
+Exclusively a left-sided player, his natural role is that of a defensive full-back.
+He occasionally advances along the flank toward the opposing goal, where he can deliver crosses or take shots.
 He is an admirer of Andrew Robertson but doesn't try to emulate anyone's specific style.
 He is most at home playing in tandem with a player in front who can take up finishing roles, either a left midfielder like Alexander Gorgon in HNK Rijeka or a left winger like Domagoj Bradarić in the Croatia national under-21 football team.